 Golf’s not your thing?
 There's plenty of room left for a handful of agreeable vineyards.
-Karaka Point and Hitchens both turn on cellar-door experiences by appointment.
+Karaka Point has cellar-door experiences by appointment.
 Awhitu Wines is open most weekends and public holidays, while John Hill Estate operates an elegant restaurant, with archery and clay bird shooting as added distractions.
 But be warned, there’ll be no handling of weapons after you’ve imbibed.

 The same goes at Bracu, a fine-dining establishment just north of the Bombay Hills.
 Guests visiting Beretta’s elegant shooting experience, there among the olive groves, are also obliged to do their shooting (or knife throwing) before they pop any corks.

 Another notable Franklin establishment is Castaways Resort.
 Perched above the surging surf of Karioitahi Beach, this high-end hideaway offers delicious dining and spa experiences with self-contained studios and glamping for making a night of it.